google-deepmind/mujoco/doc/APIreference/functions_override.rst

 .. _Raycollisions:

 Ray collision functionality was added in MuJoCo 1.50.
-This is a new collision detection module that uses analytical formulas to intersect a ray (p + x*v, x>=0) with a geom, where p is the origin of the ray and v is the vector specifying the direction.
+This is a new collision detection module that uses analytical formulas to intersect a ray ``(p + x*v, x >= 0)`` with a geom, where p is the origin of the ray and v is the vector specifying the direction.
 All functions in this family return the distance to the nearest geom surface, or -1 if there is no intersection.
 Note that if p is inside a geom, the ray will intersect the surface from the inside which still counts as an intersection.

 All ray collision functions rely on quantities computed by :ref:`mj_kinematics` (see :ref:`mjData`), so must be called after  :ref:`mj_kinematics`, or functions that call it (e.g. :ref:`mj_fwdPosition`).

 .. _mj_ray:

-Intersect ray (pnt+x*vec, x>=0) with visible geoms, except geoms in bodyexclude.
+Intersect ray ``(pnt+x*vec, x >= 0)`` with visible geoms, except geoms in bodyexclude.

 Return geomid and distance (x) to nearest surface, or -1 if no intersection.

 geomgroup is an array of length mjNGROUP, where 1 means the group should be included.
 Pass geomgroup=NULL to skip group exclusion.

-If flg_static is 0, static geoms will be excluded. bodyexclude=-1 can be used to indicate that all bodies are included.
+If flg_static is 0, static geoms will be excluded.

+bodyexclude=-1 can be used to indicate that all bodies are included.

 .. _Interaction:

 These function implement abstract mouse interactions, allowing control over cameras and perturbations.
-Their use is well illustrated in :ref:`simulate.cc <saSimulate>`.
+Their use is well illustrated in :ref:`simulate<saSimulate>`.

 .. _mjv_select: